kataing/GitHub-Repo-Fetcher/README.md

 # GitHub Repo Fetcher
-An MVP mini app where users can search for repos by GitHub handle.
+> An MVP mini app where users can search for repos by GitHub handle.

+## Application Demo
 ![](client/dist/demo.gif)